Why Have a Foundation?

 Ensuring the Future

-As the congregation looks ahead, there are continuing dreams such as a more accessible front entrance and renovations to the Memorial Garden.
+Supporting the continued growth of the congregation and its mission is vital.
 As the Foundation Fund grows, through legacy or planned gifts and gifts honoring special events in our lives or in memory of loved ones, our dreams will come closer to reality.
 The UUFP Memory Book, kept in the office, is a permanent record of these gifts.
 To learn more about supporting the Foundation Fund in your estate planning, please visit our Chalice Keepers & Legacy Society page.

 Gift Acceptance Policy